Lauren Strunk, Ed.D, LPC

 Ms. Graham manages the daily operations in the Wellness Center in order to ensure organizational effectiveness and efficiency, who has been at Dickinson since 1991.
 She oversees compliance with our quality assurance practices, federal grant program, revenue cycle/operational expenditures, and electronic health record guidelines that are administrative in nature.
 She also supervises and leads the administrative support team, and is a Dickinson Alum.

 Part-time Staff Counselor

-Dr. Nesbitt is a therapist who has been at the Dickinson College Wellness Center since August 2016.
-Although Dr. Nesbitt sees students for a number of different mental health concerns, and her areas of special expertise include integration of psychodynamic therapy and cognitive behavioral techniques, mind-body integration and relaxation techniques, relationship concerns, and anxiety.
-Dr. Nesbitt employs a relational approach, emphasizing warmth and collaboration.
+Megan Nesbitt is a licensed psychologist who has been at the Dickinson College Wellness Center since August 2016.
+Although Dr. Nesbitt sees a wide range of student mental health concerns, her areas of special expertise include integration of psychodynamic therapy and cognitive behavioral techniques, mind-body integration and relaxation techniques, relationship dynamics and concerns, and anxiety.
+Dr. Nesbitt employs a relational approach emphasizing warmth and collaboration.
 She has been teaching meditation, relaxation, guided visualization, and stress and anxiety management workshops of various kinds to college students for many years.
 She is trained in Group Psychotherapy and co-leads the Interpersonal Process Groups at the Wellness Center.
 Her doctoral training also included working in Community Mental Health and with women struggling with poverty, substance use, and other mental health diagnoses.

 This is Dr. Nesbitt’s second career (or third, depending on how one measures); her previous career was in Campus Student Life, where she worked for Hillel and the Jewish community.
 Altogether, she has been working with college students for more than 20 years.